ZhengXiaohu98/Aircraft_battle/README.md

 # Aircraft_battle

-**Aircraft battle** is a simple game implemented with C++ language, it uses the graphics.h library provided with easyX.
+**Aircraft battle** is a simple game implemented with C++ language, it uses the graphics.h library provided by easyX.

 Submitted by: **Xiaohu Zheng**